Date of Award:

 The results did not indicate significant difference between mild and severe IVH groups in performance on the neuropsychological assessment.
 Discriminant analysis showed no significant results which did not indicate that group membership could be predicted based upon test performance.
 Individual subtest analyses also did not indicate a significant difference in performance.
 Further analysis indicated significant relationships between the presence of other common sequelae of LBW/IVH such as seizure disorder and birth asphyxia, and the neuropsychological test results.
 Further research is needed to determine the reliability of these findings.

 Goodwin, Glenn Thomas, "A Neuropsychological Approach For Differentiating the Residual Effects of Neonatal Intraventricular Hemorrhage" (1986).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 5593.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .